MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

 \paragraph{Module Centralization} To support a wide array of downstream tasks, \name \ Hub needs to include modules trained on diverse material systems and properties.
 Currently, \name \ Hub encompasses 18 material property prediction tasks selected from the Matminer datasets~\citep{ward2018matminer} with over 10000 data points.
 These tasks span across a large range of material properties, including thermal properties (e.g. formation energy), electronic properties (e.g. band gap), mechanical properties (e.g. shear modulus), etc. For more details, please refer to \cref{appendix:data}.
-To showcase the effect of scaling data diversity, we present the continual learning results in \cref{exp:cont} after further incorporating molecular property prediction tasks into \name \ Hub.
 Note that \name \ is designed to be task-agnostic and may readily support a larger spectrum of tasks in the future.

 An important benefit of the modular design of \name \ Hub is that it preserves proprietary data, which is prevalent in the field of materials, enabling privacy-aware contribution of new modules.
-Therefore, \name \ could serve as an open platform for the modularization of materials knowledge, which also facilitates downstream adaptation through a novel composition mechanism, as discussed in the following section.
+Therefore, \name \ could serve as an open platform for the modularization of materials knowledge.